smudge/decks/railsconf-2022/slides.md

 ![incentives-5](/images/incentives-5.png)

 <!--
-And codify the needs of our stakeholders, with automated tests, and with abstractions like personas.
+And when we codify the needs of our stakeholders, with automated tests, and with abstractions like personas.
 -->

 ---